Shopify Review App - The Core Experience Bet

 3. Paywall redesign and pricing anchor test

-The paywall was redesigned with a welcome sub-step, features regrouped by USP rather than by plan tier, and clearer visual contrast between plans.
-We then ran a pricing anchor A/B test segmented by merchant spending behavior.
+The paywall was redesigned with a welcome sub-step to reset context, features regrouped by USP rather than by plan tier so merchants could reason about value before price, and clearer visual contrast between plans to reduce decision overhead.

 • Median paywall decision time: 1m 55s → 45s (-61%)